srthkdev/dbeaver-mcp-server/README.md

 - Node.js 18+
 - DBeaver installed and configured with at least one connection
 - Claude Desktop, Cursor, or another MCP-compatible client
+- For MySQL (including MySQL 8) and most other databases, query execution uses the DBeaver executable in headless mode (set `DBEAVER_PATH` if auto-detection fails)

 ## 🛠️ Installation